julietaalvarez/Taxonomy/README.md

 If you use this script in your research, please cite:

 **Cruz-Campuzano, E.A. et al. (2025)**
-*Jigsaw Falling into Place: species delimitation in Thelephora, with insights into a cryptic Neotropical species complex*
+*Cruz-Campuzano, E.A., Avila Muñoz, M., Silva-Tostado, C.E., Estrada Avendaño, A., Salas-Lizana, R., Hernández-Navarro, E., Kennedy, P., Smith, M.E., Miller, K.O., Franck, A.R., Alvarez-Manjarrez J. Jigsaw Falling into Place: species delimitation in Thelephora, with insights into a cryptic Neotropical species complex. *
 _DOI: [to be added]_

 ---